yiisoft/yii2/docs/guide/runtime-routing.md

    attempt to create an inline action which is defined by an action method corresponding to the current ID.

-Among the above steps, if any error occurs, a [[yii\web\NotFoundHttpException]] will be thrown, indicating failure of the routing process.
+Among the above steps, if any error occurs, a [[yii\web\NotFoundHttpException]] will be thrown, indicating the failure of the routing process.

 ### Default Route <a name="default-route"></a>